aristanetworks/anta/docs/cli/tag-management.md

 ##### No `--tags` option

-Tests without tag are run on all devices.
+Tests without tags are run on all devices.
 Tests with tags will only run on devices with matching tags.

 ```bash